oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

-## Step 4: Namespace, Services and Ingress rules
+## Task 4: Namespace, Services and Ingress rules

 You now have the basic environment to deploy services, and we've looked at how to use the Kubernetes dashboard and the kubectl command line.